Steve O'Neill: Managerial career

 He was hired by Cleveland manager Walter Johnson in 1935 as a pitching coach due to his success with Toledo.
-However, O'Neill would become manager of the team after Johnson was fired when the team was 46-48.
-O'Neil led them to 36 wins in the remaining sixty games of the year to result in a 82—71 overall record (with three ties).
+However, O'Neill would become manager of the team after Johnson was fired when the team was 46–48.
+O'Neil led them to 36 wins in the remaining sixty games of the year to result in an 82–71 overall record (with three ties).
 The 1935 team finished third, but his next two teams finished fifth and fourth while racking up eighty wins before he was let go.
 He returned to minor league managing with the Buffalo Bisons in 1938, where he stayed until 1940 to serve as coach with the Detroit Tigers for a year.
 He then moved over to Detroit's minor league team in the Beaumont Exporters for the 1942 season.
 He was then hired for 1944 by the Tigers as manager to replace Del Baker.
 While the Tigers only saw a five-game improvement in wins with O'Neill's first team, it was their first winning season since 1940.
-The next year, they went 88—66 on the strength of Hal Newhouser, who won MVP as a pitcher.
+The next year, they went 88–66 on the strength of Hal Newhouser, who won MVP as a pitcher.
 The Tigers led the American League as late as September 26 before playing their final series against the Washington Senators with the St. Louis Browns close.
 The Tigers, having to play four games in three days, would split the series while St. Louis edged them out on the final day of the season to win the pennant.
 The next year, the Tigers would be involved in another pennant race that saw them come out on top; they took the lead for the pennant on June 27 for good, finishing 1.5 games ahead of Washington to clinch the pennant while Newhouser won the pitching Triple Crown and another MVP.
 In the 1945 World Series, facing Charlie Grimm and the 98-win Chicago Cubs, the Tigers ended up losing two of the three games in Detroit before the series shifted to Chicago for Game 4.
-They won the next two games to take a 3—2 series lead before a twelve-inning thriller in Game 6 saw the series tied.
-In Game 7, the Tigers would rely on Newhouser (who started Game 1 and 5 with a win in the latter) to carry them through with run support as they won 9-3 to win their first world title since 1940.
+They won the next two games to take a 3–2 series lead before a twelve-inning thriller in Game 6 saw the series tied.
+In Game 7, the Tigers would rely on Newhouser (who started Game 1 and 5 with a win in the latter) to carry them through with run support as they won 9–3 to win their first world title since 1935.
 The 1946 team finished second with 92 wins as the Boston Red Sox trounced the League with over 100 wins, and the next year saw them win 85 games but still finish second.
-A fifth place finish in 1948 saw him let go by the Tigers in favor of Red Rolfe.
+A fifth-place finish in 1948 saw him let go by the Tigers in favor of Red Rolfe.